 - Cure for hiccups – Cardamom is an anti-spasmodic that can help get rid of hiccups.
 This also applies to other involuntary muscle spasms, like the stomach and intestinal cramps.

 - As an aphrodisiac – While there are no scientific studies on the aphrodisiac properties of cardamom, it has been praised in Ayurveda as a powerful spice that supports male sexual health and feelings of intimacy.

-- Immunity booster – The volatile essential oils & Vitamin C in cardamom inhibit the growth of viruses, bacteria, fungus, and mould leading to better immunity.
+- Health benefits of elaichi as immunity booster – The volatile essential oils & Vitamin C in cardamom inhibit the growth of viruses, bacteria, fungus, and mould leading to better immunity.

-- Supports more restful sleep – Cardamom powder is often used along with several other ingredients to create a nourishing Ayurvedic sleep tonics.
+- Health benefits of elaichi support more restful sleep – Cardamom powder is often used along with several other ingredients to create a nourishing Ayurvedic sleep tonics.
 Smelling the fragrant aroma of cardamom essential oil before going to bed has been shown to promote more restful sleep in people.

-- Builds oral hygiene – A major component of cardamom oil called cineole is known for its antimicrobial properties that promote oral hygiene and it also fights bacteria that cause bad breath.
+- Health benefits of cardamom in oral hygiene – A major component of cardamom oil called cineole is known for its antimicrobial properties that promote oral hygiene and it also fights bacteria that cause bad breath.
 Apart from this, cardamom is also used for mouth ulcers and infections of the mouth and throat.

 - Against cold and flu – Cardamom may help prevent and relieve cold and flu symptoms.
 It’s also used for bronchitis and coughs.
 It’s must to have elaichi daily to harness the health benefits of cardamom.

 - Improves breathing – Compounds in cardamom may help increase airflow to your lungs and improve breathing.
 When used in aromatherapy, cardamom can provide an invigorating odour that enhances your body’s ability to use oxygen during exercise